muloem/xins/README.md

    http://xins.sourceforge.net/

-This branch focuses on extending the framework functionality from the release 2.3 branch.
+This fork focuses on extending the framework functionality from the release 2.3 branch.
 It diverges from the original XINS framework development.